 As a NERC National Capability programme, Hydro-JULES is intended to support the research and academic community with the research tools and infrastructure required to meet the scientific objectives outlined in section Functional requirements.
 The primary goal is to provide the underpinning scientific and technical capability to support this research.
 It is anticipated that users of the Hydro-JULES outputs will find opportunities to build additional innovations with applications beyond the R&D focus of the NC programme.
-Where such developments are in addition to the demonstrator applications funded under the programme it is acknowledged that additional funding or sponsorship must be provided in order to support these extension activities.
+Where such developments are in additional funding or sponsorship must be provided in order to support these extension activities.